AllenNeuralDynamics/aind-data-schema/docs/source/index.rst

 - :doc:`Request additions or changes to the metadata schema<contributing>`.

-Components and Registries
+Models
 -------------------------

-``aind-data-schema`` relies on many individual component schemas as well as controlled vocabularies (registries).
-These additional model classes are stored in their own files to keep the metadata schema simple.
-We store these controlled vocabularies in a separate repository: `aind-data-schema-models <https://github.com/AllenNeuralDynamics/aind-data-schema-models>`_.
+``aind-data-schema`` relies on many individual component models as well as controlled vocabularies (registries).
+Components are stored in their own files to keep the metadata schema simple and we store controlled vocabularies in a separate repository: `aind-data-schema-models <https://github.com/AllenNeuralDynamics/aind-data-schema-models>`_.

 - :doc:`Components<components>`.
 - :doc:`Registries<registries>`.